aaronmarkham/incubator-mxnet/docs/install/install-jetson.md

 ```

 **Note:** When cross-compiling, change the CUDA version on the host computer you're using to match the version you're running on your Jetson device.
+**Note:** CUDA 10.1 is recommended but doesn't ship with the Nano's SD card image.
+You may want to go through CUDA upgrade steps first.

 ### Download the source & setup some environment variables: